janlv/IORSim_GUI/README.md

 IORSim is a reservoir simulator add-on that brings advanced geochemical IOR methods to existing Eclipse simulations.

-### Required libraries
+## Running the compiled version
+A compiled version of the python script is provided with every new release of IORSim_GUI.
+This version contains all the required packages and there is no need to install additional code.
+At startup, the python packages are extracted to a temporary folder before the script is executed.
+This leads to slightly longer startup time for the compiled version.

+## Running the python script
+The python interpreter must be version 3.8 or newer.
 Install the required libraries by executing

-`pip install`
+`pip install -r requirements.txt`

+If python is properly installed in your path, IORSim_GUI.py can simply be invoked by

+`./IORSim_GUI.py`

-### Running python script in a Conda environment
+### Running in a Conda environment
-To execute IORSim_GUI.py in a conda enviroment you need to specify the python interpreter:
+To execute IORSim_GUI.py in a conda enviroment you need to specify the python interpreter

 `python IORSim_GUI.py`

-Install requred libriaries by running

-`python -m pip install PySide6, matplotlib, psutil`